 This datapoint is a measure of the number of times residents are rehospitalized per 1,000 days of short-term patient care.
 Keeping residents out of the hospital during rehabilitation is key to restoring the physical abilities of residents.

 In Village Health & Rehabilitation, 12.39 Percentage of Patients

 This tells you the number of times residents are sent to the emergency room per thousand days of short-term care.
 There is generally a correlation between staying out of the emergency room and the overall quality of care.

 Short-term Care: Facilitates Functional Improvement

-This datapoint is a measure of the percentage of short-term care residents who experienced functional improvements.
+This is a measure of the percent of short-term stay residents that experienced functional improvements.

 - Fmc Missoula3.09 miles away3100 Great Northern Ave Missoula Montana 59808CMS Rating: 4 stars Dialysis Stations: 25 (406) 549-2980